haantje0/Programmeer-Project/PROCESS.md

 - I converged images to strings to be able to save them in firebase.
 - I made the layout better looking and more userfriendly.
 - I started with the dynamic specs.

+# week 3

+## day 1
+- The dynamic specs can be saved to firebase.
+But it is not easy to load them back.
+This is because I used ArrayLists.

+## day 2